Freetz/freetz/README.md

 ```

 ### Unsupported devices (at the moment):
-  * Repeater 310, 600 & 1160: No LAN ports, so a recovery is not possible
+  * Repeater 310, 600 & 1160: No LAN ports, so a recovery is not possible.
-  * FRITZ!Box 6591: Firmware image is in Intel Unified Image v3 format
+  * FRITZ!Box 6591: Firmware image is in Intel Unified Image v3 format.
-  * FRITZ!Box 6591, 7581 & 7582, Inhaus: These don't use supported uClib or glibc
+  * FRITZ!Box 6591, 7581 & 7582, Inhaus: These don't use supported uClib or glibc.

 ### Known problems (at the moment):
-  * Replace kernel does not work for most latest firmware versions
+  * Replace kernel does not work for most latest firmware versions.
   * Loading build kernel modules may work or do not.
-You'll notice
+You'll notice.
-  * No download toolchains for firmware versions since FritzOS 7.0
+  * No download toolchains for firmware versions since FritzOS 7.0.

 ### Good to know:
   * Find an entry in menuconfig/kconfig?<br>